cgm79/aws_scenarios/static_website/README.md

 * Deploy a single EC2 instance with a public IP address
 * Deploy a second EC2 instance with another public IP address
-* Deploy an DNS Alias record in Route53
-* Deploy a load balancer
+* Deploy a load balancer with a target group
-* Configure ELB health checks
 * Create an auto-scaling group
 * Change the load balancer to multi-AZ

 ## Deploy a single EC2 instance with a public IP address